Sainte-Chapelle of Paris

 Did you know?

-Although the stained-glass windows mainly depict scenes from the Bible, several images are not taken from the Holy Book per se but from the Bible of Saint Louis, one of the most beautiful works of the Middle Ages.
-Here we see the sovereign depicted as a prophet or carrying the Ark of the Covenant.
-The message is distinctly political, the Sainte-Chapelle placed at the service of Saint Louis’ royal ideology.
+While the stained glass primarily depicts major biblical episodes, several scenes are not from the Holy Book but from the Bible of Saint Louis, one of the most beautiful works of the Middle Ages.
+It shows the sovereign as a prophet or carrying the Ark of the Covenant.
+The message is highly political, with Sainte-Chapelle serving the royal ideology of Saint Louis.

 Map